MindSphere Gateway¶

 Using reserved characters in the URL¶

-Every part of the URL has it's own schema, which come with a different set of reserved characters.
-Developers need to take this into consideration when encoding or decoding the URLs used in MindSphere.
-For further information, please read Section 2 and Section 3 of RFC-3986.
+Every part of the URL has its own schema, which comes with a different set of reserved characters.
+Developers should consider this when encoding or decoding URLs.
+For further information, refer to Section 2 and Section 3 of RFC-3986.

 URL Schemes¶

-In the following, the URL schemes of public URLs mapped to MindSphere Gateway are defined.
-Public URLs are callable from the internet.
-MindSphere Gateway routes requests to public URLs to registered internal IPs like your internal Cloud Foundry app route.
+The following defines the URL schemes of public URLs mapped to the Industrial IoT Gateway.
+Public URLs are accessible from the internet and the Industrial IoT Gateway routes requests from public URLs to registered internal IPs, such as your internal Cloud Foundry app route.

-are used to define placeholders for mandatory URL parts and square brackets [ ]
+: These are used to define placeholders for mandatory URL parts. - Square brackets

-to define placeholders required only in defined specific cases.
+: These are used to define placeholders required only in defined and specific cases.

-A web application hosted in MindSphere can be exposed at the gateway under the following hostname:
+A web application hosted in Insights Hub can be exposed at the gateway under the following hostname:

 {tenantName}-{webApp}[-{provider}].{region}[-{env}].{mindsphere-domain}/[{path}]